geeogi/aavegotchi-autopet/README.md

-## Aavegotchi interaction
+## Aavegotchi Autopet

-This service will pet your [Aavegotchi](https://aavegotchi.com).
-Use it to increase your kinship level and pet your gotchi often.

-### Join

-This is a beta service and it might break.
-Follow the steps below to have your gotchi petted automatically by this autopetter.
+This service will pet your [Aavegotchi](https://aavegotchi.com) daily.
+Follow the steps below to have your gotchi petted automatically:

 AutoPetAddress: 0x183f37551d5986d5c2b324db351a21687c4dc307

 - Send >1 MATIC donation to the AutoPetAddress (this should last 100 days at least)
 - Set AutoPetAddress as a PetOperator for your gotchi (see below)
 - Make a commit to this index.ts (or raise an issue) with your gotchi id and the tx hash of your donation

+> This is a beta experiment and it might break.
+Limited to 10 gotchis for now.

 ### PetOperator